 In 1931 IG Farben was the first company to manufacture polystyrene as a rigid, solid sheet material and in pellet form for moulding.
 Polystyrene’s low melt temperature made it ideal for moulding and creating fine details that were required to replace lightweight metals and alloys in the die-cast market.

 General purpose polystyrene (GPPS) was a difficult and brittle material to vacuum form.
 Adding synthetic rubber in the form of poly butadiene dissolved in styrene created high impact polystyrene (HIPS).
-This hybrid material was easy to vacuum form, retained its key feature of achieving fine detail at low temperature thermoforming, and at the same time improve impact and compression strength.
+This hybrid material was easy to vacuum form, retained its key feature of achieving fine detail at low temperature thermoforming, and at the same time improved impact and compression strength.

 The combination of a low cost material, lightweight (1.06 g/cm3), good dimensional stability and strength made HIPS the go to material for vacuum formers for point of sale items and small, waterproof housings and enclosures.